is a chronic, severe, disabling brain disorder. It interferes with the way a person interprets reality. People with schizophrenia may:

 It is important to continue taking the medication even if you are feeling better.
 Symptoms will return once the medication has been stopped.
 A long-acting injection instead of daily pills may be used if you have difficulty taking regular medication.

 atypical antipsychotics have fewer side effects and are better tolerated over long periods of time.
-However, these medication may cause weight gain, high blood sugar levels, and
+However, these medications may cause weight gain, high blood sugar, and

 can often occur with schizophrenia.
 They may be treated with:

 Schizophrenia is a lifelong condition.
 It can be confusing and frightening for the person with the disease and for family members.
 Individual and family therapy can address: Social skillsVocational guidanceCommunity resourcesFamily issuesLiving arrangementsEmotional support